boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ###  Distributed PE and CE {#sec-distributed}

 This document uses the concept of distributed CEs and PEs (e.g., {{Section 3.4.3 of ?RFC4664}}).
-This approach consolidates a definition of CE/AC/PE that is consistent with the orchestration perimeters.
+This approach consolidates a CE/AC/PE definition that is consistent with the orchestration perimeters.
 The CEs and PEs delimit respectively the customer and provider orchestration domains, while the AC interconnects these domains.

 Distributed CE:
 : The logical connectivity is realized by configuring multiple devices in the customer domain.
 The CE function is distributed.
-An example of such a distribution is the realization of an interconnection using a L3VPN service based on a distributed CE composed of a switch (Layer 2) and a router (Layer 3) (case (ii) in {{fig-50}}).
+: An example of a distributed CE is the realization of an interconnection using a L3VPN service based on a distributed CE composed of a switch (Layer 2) and a router (Layer 3) (case (ii) in {{fig-50}}).

 Distributed PE:
 : The logical connectivity is realized by configuring  multiple devices in the Transport Network (provider orchestration domain).
 The PE function is distributed.
-An example of a distributed PE is the "Managed CE service".
+: An example of a distributed PE is the "Managed CE service".
 For example, a provider delivers VPN services using CEs and PEs which are both managed by the provider (case (iii) in {{fig-50}}).
 The managed CE can also be a Data Center Gateway as depicted in the example (iv) of {{fig-50}}.
 A provider-managed CE may attach to CEs of multiple customers.
 However, this device is part of the provider network.

 {{fig-50}} depicts the reference model together with examples of distributed CEs and PEs.